vegardbb/Overvann/documentation/setup_guide.md

 ###3: Download all dependencies:
 ```
-# Make sure you are in the directory of the project.
+# Navigate to the directory of the project.
-cd C:\xampp\htdocs\Overvann
+cd Overvann

 # Install required bundles.
 # The script is going to ask for parameteres.
 If you are not sure what to write, just press enter.